Jennifer Siebel Newsom

 In 2011, Newsom was named a "Power Woman" by New York Moves Magazine and has also been featured in O Magazine, NPR, ABC's Top Line, MSNBC Live, The Huffington Post, Forbes, The Daily Beast, Good Day LA, The Chicago Tribune, Fox News, Vogue, and SELF.

 Newsom graduated with honors both from Stanford University and Stanford's Graduate School of Business.
 Newsom also speaks Spanish.
-Newsom resides in the San Francisco Bay Area with her husband, California Lieutenant Governor Gavin Newsom, and their two young children.
+Newsom resides in the San Francisco Bay Area with her husband, California Lieutenant Governor Gavin Newsom, and their three young children.